vhoyer/dotfiles/wiki/xorgconf.md

 x.org.conf
 ==========

 So, x.org.conf, I don't get 'em.
-Anyway, I'm trying to configure my touchpad to have a proper scrolling behavior and not that reverse, confusing thing they call "natural scrolling" which is total bullshit, that thing makes no sense at all for me and I'm trying to configure it for _my_ personal "natural scrolling".
+One thing I learned, they just load on server startup, which is just a pretty name for you have to reboot your system to get your configurations to work.

+## Touchpad

-Anyway, my laptop here is using libinput, so this [archlinux wikipage on libinput](https://wiki.archlinux.org/index.php/Libinput) helped me a bit and I got to this setup for my `/etc/X11/xorg.conf.d/30-touchpad.conf`:
+Anyway, my laptop here is using _libinput_, so this [archlinux wikipage on libinput](https://wiki.archlinux.org/index.php/Libinput) helped me a bit and I got to this setup for my `/etc/X11/xorg.conf.d/30-touchpad.conf`:

 ```xf86conf
 Section "InputClass"